Join us at Global Week

 Global Week is our annual celebration of global culture and international diversity at the University of Portsmouth and within our beautiful City.

-We have an exciting programme for Global Week 2024.
+We had an exciting programme for Global Week 2024.

 This is Portsmouth - Global Week 2024